KeyboardDabbler/keyboardDabbler.com/content/index.md

 ---
-title: "keyboardDabbler's Web Development Journey"
+title: "keyboardDabbler's Homelab and Web Development Journey"
-prose: true
-h1: false
-breadcrumbs: false
-description: "KeyboardDabbler's personal website - Join the journey of a refrigeration engineer turned web development hobbyist.
-Discover completed projects, blog posts, and more about the passion behind the code.
-Contact for freelancing opportunities."
+description: "KeyboardDabbler's personal website - Thermodynamics engineer turned self taught enthusiast, sharing experiences in homelabs, web development and selfhosted projects."
-ogImage:
-  title: "Home"
-  description: "Join the journey of a refrigeration engineer turned web development hobbyist."
 ---

 ::twocol
 #left

-# Hello! [👋]{.wave}
+# Hello! :icon{name="twemoji:call-me-hand" class="size-14 align-baseline ml-2" alt="Chur"}

-A refrigeration engineer by day and a web development hobbyist by night.
-I live in the peaceful country of :icon{name="twemoji:flag-new-zealand" class="ml-2 mr-1" alt="New Zealand Flag"} New Zealand, having migrated from the :icon{name="twemoji:flag-england" class="ml-2 mr-1" alt="England Flag"} UK.
+A thermodynamics engineer working for Vertiv by day and a homelabber / web developer by night.
+I live in the serene country of :icon{name="twemoji:flag-new-zealand" class="size-5 ml-2 mr-1" alt="New Zealand Flag"} New Zealand, having migrated from the :icon{name="twemoji:flag-england" class="size-5 ml-2 mr-1" alt="England Flag"} UK.

 Sometimes I [write articles](/blog){title="Visit Blog Page"}.

 When I'm not coding, you can find me;
-::list
+::list{class="nomark"}
 - 🐕 taking Ada for walks
 - 📚 reading about new projects
-- 🏋️‍♀️ home workout (calisthenics)
+- 🏋️‍♀️ home workout
+- 🏞️ enjoying the great outdoors, often near a waterfall or beach.
 - 🎮 playing games
-- 🏞️ or perhaps enjoying the scenery in front of a waterfall.
 ::

 ## About

+My homelab journey is a personal view into hardware setups, Kubernetes clusters and optimizing daily workflows.
+Driven by the passion of the collective contribution from the selfhosted and open source community.
+Has led me to document my experiences, sharing what works for me and the occasional lessons learned from missteps.
+This is not a guide from an expert, but rather a collection of my adventures and passion for improvement.
+The passion for homelabs has even influenced my career, transitioning me from working on supermarket cold stores and industrial refrigeration to specializing in cooling solutions for data centers.

-My passion for web development started at the age of 13, when I would assist in a local PC repair shop after school.
-It wasn't long before I built my own computer and got hooked on online gaming, which led to creating websites and forums for the gaming community.
+In addition, my drive for web development came about at age 13, after school i would regulary offer help in a local PC repair shop in return of some experiance.
+Building my first computer soon led me into the world of online gaming, creating websites and forums for the gaming community.
+Today, I enjoy developing in the VueJS ecosystem, specializing with Nuxt.
-Today, i am driven by the passion of the collective contribution from the self hosted and open source community.
-This keeps me plenty busy with personal projects to improve the quality of life in this advanced world we now live in.
-With that in mind, I specialize in working with the VueJS, Nuxt, and Vite ecosystems.

-If you want to know more about my work, you can take a tour of the [Projects page](/projects).
+If you’re curious about my work, check out the [Projects page](/projects).

 ## Paid Work

-In my free time, I work as a freelancer, creating UX web apps using Nuxt for my clients.

 If you think I could help with your project, please don't hesitate to [get in touch](mailto:keyboarddabbler@gmail.com){title="Send an email to me at keyboarddabbler@gmail.com"}.